1960 - 1969

 Bill and I plan to see each other more regularly now - but I think I get the better deal out of that!

-Incidentally, I left the Accountancy profession around about 1970 to enter into my father's manufacturing business and still work far too many hours although 2 of my 3 sons tell me they now run it!
+Incidentally, I left the Accountancy profession around about 1970 to enter into my father's manufacturing business and still work far too many hours although two of my t sons tell me they now run it!
 (28/1/14)

 Graham Rand (1965)

 On my 65th birthday I took 5 wickets in a league match at Holker Hall near Cartmel.
 In October I became President of Omega Rho, the International Honour Society of Operational Research.
 (15/11/12)